• Home

 1. Put milk and broth into a large saucepan and bring to a simmer.

-2. Add Tater Tots and reduce heat to low.
+2. Add Tater Tots and reduce heat to medium low.
 Cover and cook for 15 minutes, stirring occasionally to break up the Tots.

 3. When Tots are broken down, stir in ham and corn.
 Simmer for another few minutes until everything is heated through.